 A handmade scarf, baked goods, a cherished photo in a discount frame.
 Gifts for friends and family during the holiday season need not break the bank.
 In fact, some of the most meaningful gifts you can give are virtually free.

 “The best gifts always come from the heart, because you know that person is thinking about you and not just running down to the store and picking up what they think is the hottest gift,” said Aileen Avery in an interview, author of Gift Rap: The History and Art of Gift Giving.
 “They actually gave it some thought.”

 Zero- and low-cost gifts are not only potentially more thoughtful, but they can also help keep your budget in check, so you don’t spend months after the holidays digging out of high-interest debt, a scenario that is all too common.
-(Learn more: Managing debt )
+(Learn more: Tips to curb your spending this holiday season)

-While homemade and low-cost gifts are generally well received, they do require a bit more effort.
+While homemade and low-cost gifts are generally well received, however, they do require a bit more effort.
 Don’t wait for the last minute to start planning your list, said Avery.

 If you’re big on intent, but short on ideas, the following suggestions may help get the creative juices flowing.

 In the digital age, where precious family photos languish in cell phones and hard drives, it’s a novel idea indeed to print them out.
-A single photo of a special day, placed inside a nice, inexpensive frame is sure to elicit a smile.
+A single photo of a special day placed inside a nice, inexpensive frame is sure to elicit a hug.

 The truly ambitious can opt instead for a photo album of special moments, a collection of pictures over the years with their best friend, or an album of a special vacation with family friends.
 You can print them out on your printer or take advantage of online seasonal sales and create a printed coffee-table book for $25 or less.
 Leave plenty of time for cropping and editing, page design, printing, and shipping – especially if you need to ask friends or family members to contribute photos to the project.
 Bonus: The trip down memory lane will be fun for you, too.